Color guard (flag spinning): History

 A military color guard often traveled with a band, who would play patriotic songs.
-This way of performing continued into the civilian marching bands, and today a marching band's color guard is usually found carrying equipment descending from those of military color guard: flags, banners, wooden rifles, and plastic or metal sabres.
+This way of performing continued into the civilian marching bands, and today a marching band's color guard is usually found carrying equipment descending from those of military color guard: flags, banners, wooden or plastic rifles, and plastic or metal sabres.
 Modern guards use real sabers as well, but without the sharpened point.

 One tradition that contributed to color guards in American marching bands is the Swiss art of flag swinging or Fahnenschwingen.
 The 1936 Olympian Franz Hug of Lucern, Switzerland, came to America and introduced flag swinging in 1937.
 Leonard Haug, an assistant band director at the University of Wisconsin, was intrigued.
 Haug created ten flags representing the schools of the Big Ten Conference.
 When Haug came to the University of Oklahoma the following year, he became the first to introduce the technique in the Southwest and formed a corps of Big Six Conference flag swingers for the Pride of Oklahoma Marching Band.
 The 1938 squad was all male, but the group was co-ed within two years.
 By 1940, O.U. flag swingers were participating at basketball games and creating innovative routines with two flags.
 The OU color guard may be the oldest existing unit of its kind in American marching bands.
 As Director of the OU band, Haug wrote a training guide for flag swinging and an article for a swing flag brochure, assisting the spread of the trend to other marching bands.

 In 1965, Haug succeeded in combining the swing flag with a baton.
 It was an idea on which he had worked for years.
 He called his invention the "twirl-flag" baton.
 He wrote that it was "a truly American flag baton idea suitable for solo and corps exhibition."
 It was a 32" baton with a colored flag at each end that rotated around the shaft to prevent fouling.
 The invention was first featured by the University of Arkansas marching band at the Cotton Bowl on January 1, 1966, and later manufactured by Kraskin Batons of Minneapolis.
 For all of Haug's efforts, however, the "twirl-flag" baton never caught on, but regular flags and batons remained standard for most marching bands.